FAQ > Credit

 CRE 00008

 Question: Assuming the Part 1 Applicant is not rated by a rating agency and did identify a Guarantor, please confirm that the following options are available to this Qualified Bidder: 1) Guarantor may provide the required bid security on behalf of the Part 1 Applicant in the form of cash or a letter of credit.
-2) Guarantor will agree to or sign FirstEnergy Ohio Utilities' Letter of Intent to Provide a Guaranty, but then replace that guaranty with the required Master SSO Supply Agreement security in the form of cash or a letter of credit at or before the time of execution of the Master SSO Supply Agreement.
+2) Guarantor will provide the required Master SSO Supply Agreement security in the form of cash or a letter of credit at or before the time of execution of the Master SSO Supply Agreement.

 Answer: Both options are available.